The Collectors

 The Camel Club

-The Camel Club consists of five books.
+The Camel Club consists of five books — considered a complete series.
 The current recommended reading order for the series is provided below.